Institute for the International Education of Students

 The Institute for the International Education of Students, or IES Abroad, is a non-profit study abroad organization that administers study abroad programs for U.S. college-aged students.
 Founded in 1950 as the Institute of European Studies, the organization has since been renamed to reflect additional offerings in Africa, Asia, Oceania, and Latin America.
-The organization now provides more than 125+ programs in 19 countries and 33 cities.
-Over 150,000 students have studied abroad on IES Abroad programs since its founding, with more than 10,000 students studying abroad each year.
+The organization now provides more than 140 programs in 32 cities across 29 countries, including direct enrollment, internships, multi-location, and customized & faculty-led programs.
+Over 190,000 students have studied abroad on IES Abroad programs since its founding, with more than 11,000 students studying abroad in 2025.

-IES Abroad has an Academic Consortium composed of over 200 academic institutions.
-It offers over $6 million in scholarships to help finance qualified students abroad.
-In accordance with its mission and vision statement, IES Abroad highlights cultural immersion through the use of homestays and field trips to "[promote] the development of interculturally-competent leaders."
-IES Abroad's services include pre-departure advising, visa assistance, alumni mentors, and safety plans at Centers abroad.
-IES Abroad has an inclusivity initiative and a green initiative.
+IES Abroad has an Academic Consortium composed of over 275 academic institutions.
+It has offered over $7.9 million in scholarships to help finance qualified students abroad, including the launch of the High-Impact Aid Commitment designed to increase access to study abroad.
+In accordance with its mission and vision statement, IES Abroad highlights cultural immersion through a variety of housing, including shared apartments, residence halls, and homestays.
+IES Abroad also offers field trips to "[promote] the development of interculturally-competent leaders."
+IES Abroad's services include pre-departure advising, alumni mentors, and safety plans at Centers abroad with a dedicated Crisis Management Team.
+IES Abroad offers visa assistance, including an ACCeSS program designed to support students in the process.
+IES Abroad offers student support through ENGAGE (Encouraging New Growth About Global Experiences), a cohort-based program integrated into the study abroad semester that supports student development and intercultural learning, as well as through their inclusivity initiative and identity resources.
+IES Abroad also has a Global Good Commitment, aimed at outlining sustainability efforts and goals.